Shahrzad Mojab

-Shahrzad Mojab is an academic activist and professor, teaching at the Department of Leadership, Higher and Adult Education and Women and Gender Studies Institute, at the University of Toronto.
+Shahrzad Mojab is an academic activist and professor, teaching at the Department of Leadership, Higher and Adult Education in the Ontario Institute for Studies in Education (OISE), and Women and Gender Studies Institute in the Faculty of Arts and Science at the University of Toronto.
 Shahrzad has been living in Canada since 1986 with her lifelong partner, colleague and comrade, Amir Hassanpour, and their son, Salah.

 Education and career

 Mojab was born in Shiraz, Iran.
 She obtained her Bachelor of Arts in 1977 in Iran in the English language; her Master of Arts in Comparative Education and Administration, Higher and Continuing Education in 1979 and her Ph.D. in Educational Policy Studies and Women's Studies in 1991 both at the University of Illinois at Urbana-Champaign.
 She spent four years (1979-1983) in post-revolutionary Iran, where she became active in the left movement, women’s movement and the Kurdish autonomous movement.
 Before joining the University of Toronto in 1996, Shahrzad taught and worked at University of Windsor, Ryerson University and at Concordia University.

+Mojab served as interim principal of New College at the University of Toronto from 2009 to 2010, succeeded by Yves Roberge.

 During the Shafia family murders trial, Mojab testified as an expert witness for the crown to explain the concept of honour killing.